-What do you say of the ‘debate’(?) about evolution when WaPo’s education columnist Jay Mathews supports teaching intelligent design in Science classes?
-It makes you want to punch him right in his Hiatt (in case Fred’s hanging around) . .
+What can you say of the debate(?) over evolution when WaPo’s education columnist Jay Mathews supports teaching intelligent design in Science classes?

 Santorum’s good but hated education idea

 I won’t say who is getting my vote for president.
 But I confess a nonpartisan desire that former senator Rick Santorum (R) remain in the race long enough to focus attention on an intriguing, if deeply controversial, educational issue.

 Wapo reader: “A controversial issue, you say?
 How fascinating.
 I am a smart and reasonable man.
 Therefore I will say that I am interested, columnist Mathews.
 Please good sir, do go on.”